ha0ye/notes/weekly-goals_2022-05-09.md

 ### Open Grants
 - [ ] reach out to contacts for HBCU, MSI, TCU
 - [x] cost justification to Lori for coffee and snacks
-- [ ] timeline of environmental scan work
 - [x] announce student position ad
 - [x] agenda for advisory group meeting (May 19-20)
   - [ ] email about masks and other safety mechanisms